A problematic trend I notice when conversing with students is how many of them struggle to remember what they did in modules from previous semesters.

 For formative activities, I calibrate them to be easy yet challenging.
 In my course, this means that someone who has just learned Microsoft Excel will be able to solve the problem even with minimal experience.
 But it is challenging in a sense that the most experienced Excel user will not find the answer immediately and will have to work towards the answer, too.

 For summative assessments, I will calibrate them to be just as challenging but with a higher difficulty level.
-There will be fewer scaffolds and guiding resources available.
+Fewer scaffolds and guiding resources will be available.
 I typically pick out scenarios without clear answers, and so students have to talk within their groups to convince themselves of the right solutions.

 Satisfaction and shock